andywalton7/sdk-test/source/index.html.md

 The **Delivery Options > Pack Order** flow is useful if you want to provide front-end delivery options but you cannot guarantee that the contents of your customer's online basket will map directly to a single consignment.
 For example, you might operate more than one warehouse and so may need to ship some products separately.

-There are six steps to the process:
+There are six steps to the flow:

 1. **Get Delivery Options** - Use the **[Delivery Options](https://docs.electioapp.com/#/api/DeliveryOptions)** endpoint to request a list of available delivery options for the (as yet uncreated) consignment that the customer's purchase will generate.
 2. **Select option as an order** -- Use the **[Select Delivery Option as an Order](https://docs.electioapp.com/#/api/SelectDeliveryOptionasanOrder)** to generate an order from the selected delivery option.